matrix-org/matrix-spec-proposals/proposals/4136-shared-retry-hints.md

 ## Proposal

-When joining a room, the server which facilitates the join ('resident server' in spec parlance) should propose a retry intervals to the joining server in the `/send_join` response.
+When joining a room, the server which facilitates the join ('resident server' in spec parlance) should propose retry intervals to the joining server in the `/send_join` response.

 Specifically, we add an optional `retry_hints` field to the `/send_join` response which provides optional